 The human immune system has evolved to adapt and respond to a variety of physical insults and never-ending exposure to infectious agents to survive.
-While the emergence of COVID-19 reminds us that infectious insults remain a large healthcare threat, mankind's pharmacological skills (e.g., antibiotics, vaccines, etc.) has largely eliminated many infectious insults of the past.

-Innate Immunity is the first responder team to Pathogenic Insults
+While the emergence of COVID-19 reminds us that infectious insults remain a large healthcare threat, mankind's pharmacological skills (e.g., antibiotics, vaccines, etc.) has largely eliminated many infectious Innate Immunity is the first responder team to Pathogenic Insults